7krh/RiskHack/README.md

 ---
 ## Overview
 RiskCheat - a research & educational scaffold for **Risk: Global Domination**.
-This repository includes the base code, starter modules, and CLI ideas that you can expand with more cheats and functionality ( such as dice control ).
+This repository includes the base code, starter modules, and ideas that you can expand with more cheats and functionality ( such as dice control ).

 ---